jhil/jhilco-2018/_posts/2016-09-03-board-games.markdown

 color:    EA4C89
 ---

-<p>I love collecting board games and sharing fun times with friends and family.
+I love collecting board games and sharing fun times with friends and family.
 These are the games in my personal collection right now.
-Check out my <a href="https://www.boardgamegeek.com/user/jhilmd">BoardGameGeek profile</a> for more games and ratings.</p>
+Check out my <a href="https://www.boardgamegeek.com/user/jhilmd">BoardGameGeek profile</a> for more games and ratings.

 <ul class="list post-list list-photo list-numbered">
 {% for boardgame in site.data.boardgames %}